 After the whacks, the next step of how to remove a rusted screw is to try the rust penetrant.
 You can spray some rust penetrant on any visible parts of the screw.
 Alternately, you may also spray the rusted screws with hydrogen peroxide, cola, or lemon juice.

-Once you spray the head with any products, let it sit for around 15 minutes—no need to spend too much time waiting.
+Once you spray the head with any products, let it sit for around 15 minutes—no need to wait too much.
 If you are using a product and you found detailed instructions, it would be better to stick to the given procedure.

-If the screwdriver slips out from the groove, that’s wise to skip the manual method of pulling it out using your screwdriver fails.
+If the screwdriver slips out from the groove, it’s wise to skip the manual method of pulling it out when your screwdriver fails.

 So, how to get a rusted screw out if any methods above fail?
-You may opt to cut the screws or get a screw extractor quicker.
+You may opt to cut the screws or get a screw extractor kit for a quicker solution.